MylesLab/abc-phenomics/README.md

 **20200204 abc pop info:** file contaning cultivar names, apple-IDs, accession numbers for accessions in the ABC.

-**20200305 time ripen 2017:** Time to ripen data from 2017.
+**20200305 time ripen 2017:** time to ripen data from 2017.

-**20201102 meta data:** File containing meta data for accesions in the ABC.
+**20201102 meta data:** file containing raw meta data for accesions in the ABC.

 ## Outputs

-**pheno meta data:** Output file created from the data cleaning script and is the curated file of phenotypic and meta data used for all analyses.
+**pheno meta data:** uutput file created from the data cleaning script and is the curated file of phenotypic and meta data used for all analyses.

 ## Figures Tables